Reconfigurable Intelligent Surface Based Hybrid Precoding for THz Communications: Deep Learning Based Hybrid Precoding Design

-Furthermore, to figure out the binary classification pattern between the channel matrix and each diagonal element in ${{\bm{\Phi}}}$, we leverage the excellent performance of DNN for handling the classification problem to propose the DL-MDC algorithm, which can solve the reformulated sum-rate maximization problem with significantly reduced complexity and runtime.
 Specifically, the proposed DL-MDC algorithm can be divided into four steps.
-First, we establish the parallel DNN system model.
-Then, we choose a traditional hybrid precoding algorithm to generate the data samples for training.
-Next, the data samples are used to train the parallel DNN system.
-Finally, we test the trained parallel DNN system with new data samples.
+First, the parallel DNN system model is established.
+Then, we choose a traditional hybrid precoding algorithm to generate the data samples to train the parallel DNN.
+Finally, the trained parallel DNN system with new data samples is tested.
 The proposed DL-MDC algorithm with four steps will be discussed in detail in the next Subsection III-B.